mendersoftware/mender-docs/05.System-updates-Yocto-Project/06.Build-for-production/docs.md

     label: tutorial
 ---

 This section describes the steps that are specific to production builds for Yocto Project.
-These steps are not necessary if you are just trying out Mender, but must be done before deploying to production.
+These steps are not necessary if you are trying Mender in demo mode.

 ## Remove demo layer